-Fire & Emergency Services remind residents to change their clocks (one hour forward) this weekend, and at the same time check electric and battery-operated smoke alarms to ensure they are in working condition.
+Fire & Emergency Services remind residents to change their clocks (one hour forward) this weekend, and at the same time check electric and battery-operated smoke and carbon monoxide alarms to ensure they are in working condition.

 “In a fire, every second counts," says Fire Chief Darryl Bailey.
 "Roughly half of home fire deaths result from fires reported at night between 11 p.m. and 7 a.m. when most people are asleep.
 Smoke alarms can alert people to the presence of toxic smoke and give everyone an opportunity to get out alive."

 Chief Bailey also emphasizes the importance of developing a home escape plan.
 You may have less than two minutes to safely escape the toxic smoke released from a fire.
 Make sure everyone knows two ways out of each room and discuss an outdoor meeting place in advance.